FRRouting/frr/doc/developer/topotests.rst

    $ # or outside the test folder
    $ cd ..
    $ sudo pytest ospf-topo1/test_ospf_topo1.py # to run a specific one
+   $ # or running tests by technology marker
+   $ sudo pytest -m evpn
+   $ # or the inverse
+   $ sudo pytest -m "not evpn"

 The output of the tested daemons will be available at the temporary folder of your machine: